solana-developers/solana-cookbook/docs/th/references/token.md

 ## How to mint tokens

-When you mint tokens, you increase the supply and transfer the new tokens to a specific token account.
+When you mint tokens, you increase the supply และ transfer the new tokens to a specific token account.

 <SolanaCodeGroup>